sumaiyakawsar/JobScraping/README.md

 # JobScraping

-for all Courses_linkExtractor = Using Selenium mostly and sometimes beautifulSoup for Courses_data = Selenium + BeautifulSoup + Pandas
+- For all Courses_linkExtractor = Using Selenium mostly and sometimes beautifulSoup

+- For Courses_data = Selenium + BeautifulSoup + Pandas